Backing up a course from moodle.yorku.ca

 The course is saved as a .mbz file.
 This is a unique file type for Moodle course backups and cannot be opened by other programs.

-- Select Restore from the edit gear menu
+- From the course you wish to restore the information into, select Restore from the edit gear menu

-- Use the Import backup file area to select your backup file created in the previous step.
-You can either drag and drop your file into the area or browse for you file using the file picker.
+- From the top left drop down menu, select Restore.
+Select the file you created in step 9 in the previous section (the .mbz file) by either dragging and dropping your file into the area or browse for you file using the Choose a file button.
 You'll be prompted to select a copyright attestation for your content.
 To learn more about these copyright statuses visit the copyright website https://copyright.info.yorku.ca/copyright-status-options-for-materials-uploaded-to-moodle/

 - Click Restore.